Y8Games/omniauth-y8-account/README.md

 # OmniAuth IdNet (0.0.6)

-This is the official OmniAuth strategy for authenticating to [Idnet](http://id.net).
-To use it, you'll need Idnet consumer application ID and SECRET.
+This is the official OmniAuth strategy for authenticating to [Id.net](http://id.net).
+To use it, you'll need Id.net consumer application ID and SECRET.

 ## Basic Usage
-Currently, you have to initialize OmniAuth (with Idnet strategy) like this:
+Currently, you have to initialize OmniAuth (with Id.net strategy) like this:

     provider :idnet, APP_CONFIG[:app_id], APP_CONFIG[:app_secret]

-This way, Idnet strategy will be initialized with the set of default fields:
+This way, Id.net strategy will be initialized with the set of default fields:

 ```ruby
 DEFAULT =